timwalsh300/open-world-vf/README.md

     * evaluation batch job for all done

 3_open_world_baseline: 61-way classification task with the best representation(s) only.
 Modify and run the 0_raw_to_csv/unmonitored_raw_to_csv.sh script for best closed-world representations.
 Create train/val/test splits with csv_to_pkl_open.py for both HTTPS and Tor.
 Modify and run search_open.sh to do hyperparameter searches with Ray Tune.
-Outputs results for P, R, FP, FPR on test sets 1k to 64k after choosing a threshold using the validation set with evaluation_open.py.
+Output results for P, R, FP, FPR on test sets 1k to 64k after choosing a threshold using the validation set with evaluation_open.py.
 Independently sample train/val/test sets, train a model, and evaluate the model five times with evaluation_open_trials.sh to get mean and standard deviation.

         * parsing unmonitored set and hyperparameter tuning for schuster8, dschuster8 done